-BRUSSELS Nov 22 (Reuters) - EU antitrust regulators are set to fine drugmakers Johnson & Johnson and Novartis next month for blocking the sale of a cheaper generic painkiller in the Netherlands, two people familiar with the matter said on Friday.
+BRUSSELS (Reuters) - EU antitrust regulators are set to fine Johnson & Johnson and Novartis next month as part of a crackdown against deals delaying the sale of cheaper generic medicines, two people familiar with the matter said on Friday.

 "The European Commission is likely to issue a decision next month," one of the people said.

-In its charge sheet sent to the companies in January, the European Union competition watchdog said the so-called "pay-for-delay" deal against the generic versions of fentanyl hurt Dutch consumers and healthcare providers.
+In its charge sheet sent to the companies in January, the European Union competition watchdog said the pay-for-delay deal against the generic versions of fentanyl hurt Dutch consumers and healthcare providers.

-Commission spokesman for competition policy, Antoine Colombani, declined to comment.
-Johnson & Johnson and Novartis were not immediately available for comment.
+Commission spokesman for competition policy, Antoine Colombani, and Novartis declined to comment.
+Johnson & Johnson was not immediately available for comment.